NinaWie/NinaWie.github.io/_pages/about.md

 In my free time, I love to do [sports](/hobbies/), especially to go to the mountains for hiking, skiing, cycling, or paragliding.
 When the weather is bad, I work on some fun [side projects](/projects).

 For a full list of publications, check out my [Google Scholar](https://scholar.google.com/citations?user=qC1JKzoAAAAJ&hl=en).
-Feel free to reach out to me at nwiedemann[at]ethz[dot]ch
+Feel free to reach out to me at nwiedemann[at]ethz[dot]ch.